neo4j/docker-neo4j/.github/ISSUE_TEMPLATE/bug_report.md

 - The output of the `docker version` command
 - Operating system: (for example Windows 95/Ubuntu 16.04)

-Additionally, include (as appropriate) log-files, stacktraces, and other debug output.
+Additionally, include (as appropriate) error messages, log-files, stacktraces, and other debug output.